lukemuz/CatboostTuner/README.md

 The feature_selection option has not produced promising results in some tests.
 This logic will be reevaluated.

-Usage documentation is needed before being released to a package manager.
+Usage documentation is needed before being officially released.

-Future considerations:
+#### Future considerations:

 Automatic Ensembling